OMANIAOZANIA/OMANIAOZANIA-Productions/README.md

 # OMANIAOZANIA-Productions
-Assets for OMANIAOZANIA productions scripts / applications.
+Assets and libraries for OMANIAOZANIA productions scripts / applications.

+NOTE: Some libraries are not made by me.